Online MBA Programs in Information Technology

 Computer Network Support Specialist

 Computer network support specialists test, analyze, and troubleshoot network systems, including LANs, WANs, and intranet systems.
 They perform routine maintenance so that networks operate with minimal disruptions.
-Industries that hire the most specialists are computer systems design services, telecommunications, management of companies, data processing and hosting services, and institutes of higher learning.
+Industries that hire the most specialists are computer systems design services, telecommunications, companies’ management, data processing and hosting services, and higher learning institutes.
 Higher levels of this position require advanced degrees.
-Job titles include computer network specialist, information technology (IT) consultant, network technical analyst, and systems specialist.
+Job titles include computer network specialists, information technology (IT) consultants, network technical analysts, and systems specialists.

 - Backing up network data

 - Analyzing and reporting potential and actual security breaches

 The states that employ the most network specialists are California, Texas, New York, Florida, and Illinois.
 The US Bureau of Labor Statistics reports that the median pay for this occupation was $53,470 as of May 2018.
 Demand is projected to grow by 11%6.

 Chief technology officers (CTOs) set up an organization’s technical vision and standards and oversee all technological development facets.
 They supervise special projects and research and development.
 CTOs also use technology to bolster the firm’s product offerings and align its technological structure with business objectives.
 Many companies prefer candidates who have an MBA in information technology.
 Computer-related companies are the largest employers of CTOs.

 - Monitoring management of all software, hardware, licenses, databases, upkeep, and projections of future needs

 - Designing technology strategies to ensure that processes meet requirements for federal, state, and local security and privacy